A Vietnam Portfolio

 (My thanks to the artists whose works appear here.
 I am only attempting to spread a little cheer, make you a little better known, and share a little humor.
 If this is a problem for you, please let me know and I will remove the cartoons.)

 In the late 90's, I found myself in need of medical care and the doctors at the VA Hospital in Los Angeles save my life.
 In the early 2000s, I started a program, Music for Vets, to bring live music to those Veterans in long-term care at the hospital, which has been a great success.
 In 2004, after the closing of the Hospital Library, I began another program Books for Vets, to bring books to those veterans.

-To date, we've had concerts almost every year, featuring over 16 different acts, and as of July, 2015, have donated almost 3200 books.
-My thanks to Karen Smith and Millie Alexich for their donations.
+To date, we've had concerts almost every year, featuring over 16 different acts, and as of 2023, have donated over 3950 books.
+My thanks to Quantum Touch, Karen Smith, Millie Alexich and others for their donations.
 If you'd like to contribute to either of these programs, please contact me by email.
 Or set up your own shows and donate books at your local VA Hospital.
 Let me know and I'll make mention of it here.

 The American Legion is giving out a Road Map to American Legion and VA facilities in the U.S. Contact them at PO Box 7017, Indianapolis, In 46207-7017.
 When I checked, on August 22, this information was not noted anywhere on the American Legion site, either in the local Indianapolis chapter or the National Organization's page.
 But I asked, and they sent me one.